Bubka/2FAuth-Docs/docs/security/authentication.md

 ### Additional header

 You can configure 2FAuth to check for an additional header that contain the authenticated user email address.
-This header may or may not exists depending on the auth proxy configuration.
+This header may or may not exist depending on the auth proxy configuration.
 The environment variable to set for that is `AUTH_PROXY_HEADER_FOR_EMAIL`.

 !!!
-For now 2FAuth does not use this information but a future feature could use it to send you emails.
+For now, 2FAuth does not use this information, but a future feature could use it to send you emails.
 !!!